infused/dbf/README.markdown

     table.find(6)

 Attributes can also be accessed through the attributes hash in original or underscored form or as an accessor method using the underscored name.
 (Note that record() will return nil if the requested record has been deleted and not yet pruned from the database)

     table.record(4).attributes["PhoneBook"]
     table.record(4).attributes["phone_book"]
     table.record(4).phone_book

 Search for records using a simple hash format.
 Multiple search criteria are ANDed.
-Use the block form of find if the resulting recordset could be large otherwise all records will be loaded into memory.
+Use the block form if the resulting recordset could be large, otherwise all records will be loaded into memory.

     # find all records with first_name equal to Keith
     table.find(:all, :first_name => 'Keith') do |record|
-      # the record will be nil if deleted and not yet pruned from the database
+      # the record will be nil if deleted, but not yet pruned from the database
       if record
         puts record.last_name
       end